-Total: 5 hours /weel Lecture: 3 hours/weel Tutorial: 0 hour/weel Practical: 0 hours/weel Lab: 2 hours/weel
+Total: 5 hours/week Lecture: 3 hours/week Tutorial: 0 hours/week Practical: 0 hours/week

 This basic course in zoology discusses the characteristics of unicellular and multicellular structures.
-The course contains introductory zoology, economic zoology, life process of mammals, evolution of organisms, application of zoology, human health and a brief introduction about snakes found in Nepal.
-In order to be more relevant to the students of health science, the course involves a detailed study of different kinds of tissues, the life history of relevant parasites, and a detailed study of the anatomy and physiology of mammals.
+The course contains introductory zoology, economic zoology, life process of mammals, evolution of organisms, and application of zoology, human health and a brief introduction about snakes found in Nepal.
+To be more relevant to the students of health science, the course involves a detailed study of different kinds of tissues, the life history of relevant parasites, and a detailed study of the anatomy and physiology of mammals.

-Practical zoology includes the study of microscopes, a general study of animal kingdom (museum specimens), preparation of temporary slides, dissection of mammals so as to expose different systems and the life cycle of mosquitoes and houseflies.
+Practical zoology includes the study of microscopes, a general study of animal kingdoms (museum specimens), preparation of temporary slides, dissection of mammals to expose different systems and the life cycle of mosquitoes and houseflies.
 It also includes the measurement of blood pressure and its effects.
-The practical zoology also gives the knowledge about the identification of blood groups in human and its significances.
+Practical zoology also gives the knowledge about the identification of blood groups in human and its significances.